 Stopping at the side of the Ring Road is dangerous and not allowed.
 You can use rest areas to stop, but quite a few accidents have happened when people stop on the side of the Ring Road.
 Just know that the rest areas aren’t always paved and sometimes not marked as such.
 Some look like they might be a part of a private road, but if they are, it is obvious because there is a road.

 The road is full of bends and blind rise crescents, which aren’t always marked.
 Our country is beautiful, but we want everyone to be safe.

 When I sleep out under the stars, I will stay at a campsite

 By Icelandic law, you are not allowed to camp wherever you want.
 In most cases, you will have to camp at campsites.
 This also goes for camper vans and if you are sleeping in your car.
 You are not allowed to camp out in parking lots, for example.
 If you are on private land, you must ask for permission from the landowner.

-Even if you are hiking in the highlands of Iceland, you might have to camp at designated areas.
+Even if you are hiking in the highlands of Iceland, you might have to camp in designated areas.
 You should also know that it is only allowed to wild camp in a tent.
-For camping grounds in the highlands check out this site.
+For camping grounds in the highlands, check out this site.

 For further information on where you are allowed to camp and where not, check out the Environmental Agency of Iceland guidelines.